A trip to Scandinavia in tandem hasn't been done before although Sly has seen the Little Mermaid up close and yes, it is a disappointment.

 SPO ENGLAND (WALCOTT) 2 - 2 SWEDEN

-Ever been to Beamish[1]?
-You know, the North of England Open Air Museum, all 350 acres of all things largely old and industrial, all renovated and revamped from the Victorians?
-Well, they've got their own one here called Skansen and a side-entrance has accidentally been snuck in acausing a teenage attendant some confusion.
+Ever been to Beamish?
+You know, England's Living Museum of the North, all 350 acres of all things largely old and industrial, all renovated and revamped from the Victorians?
+Well, they've got their own one here, Skansen, and a side-entrance has accidentally been snuck in acausing a teenage attendant some confusion.

-Admittedly, this one's less industrial themed so there are some old farm buildings but it largely looks to be a kiddies zoo with the talent on show mostly homegrown and a lonely looking brown bear who's being fed fermenting fruit twice a day, not shown.
+Admittedly, this one is less industrial themed so there are some old farm buildings but it largely looks to be a kiddies zoo with the talent on show mostly homegrown and a lonely looking brown bear who's being fed fermenting fruit twice a day, not shown.

 SPO ENGLAND (WELLBECK) 3 - 2 SWEDEN

-[1] If you live within a 30-mile radius, the answer is yes and you'll be eyeing the expiry of that annual membership having not quite got round to going back.
+As for Beamish, if you live within a 30-mile radius of it then the answer is yes, you have been, and you'll be eyeing the expiry of that annual membership having not quite got round to going back.

-Frank Atkinson, a Northern museum curator, of sorts, pitched an idea to Durham County Council in the late '50s 'for the purpose of studying, collecting, preserving and exhibiting buildings, machinery, objects and information illustrating the development of industry and the way of life of the north of England'.
+Frank Atkinson, a Northern museum curator, of sorts, pitched an idea to Durham County Council in the late '50s 'for the purpose of studying, collecting, preserving and exhibiting buildings, machinery, objects and information illustrating the development of industry and the way of life of the north of England', it says here.

 It's hoped his patter was a bit snappier than that but the open-air element of Beamish is now known to be stolen from the tradition of the Scandinavian Folk Museum after Atkinson visited here, probably.